Hoochery Distillery: Awards and recognition

 In 2019, the Australian Distilled Spirits Awards created the Raymond B "Spike" Dessert III Trophy for Champion Rum in Dessert's memory.
 The Hoochery's Ord River Rum Single Barrel Selection won the inaugural award, as well as the gold medal for Dark Overproof Rum.
 In April 2022, Dessert was inducted in the inaugural class of the Australian Distillers Hall of Fame.

+In May 2023, the distillery won the best Australian rum at industry awards.